Beesham/NoWires/README.md

 ####Getting started

 > First you must install octoprint on your pi and connect it to your printer.
-Thankfully there is A rassbery pi image you can download at https://github.com/fcoury/octopi
+Thankfully there is A raspbery pi image you can download at https://github.com/fcoury/octopi

-> Once you have setup octoprint,You must go to settings>api and check mark allow cors and generate an api key .Keep the api key in a safe place it will be needed later
+> Once you have setup octoprint,you must go to settings>api and check allow cors and generate an api key.
+Keep the api key in a safe place it will be needed later.

-> One last change you have to make on your octopi is to allow cross orgin websocket.To do so fo to /home/pi/python2.7/tornado-server4.0.0.0/websocket.sy and change the def_origin to always return true.
+> One last change you have to make on your octopi is to allow cross orgin websocket.
+To do so go to /home/pi/python2.7/tornado-server4.0.0.0/websocket.sy and change the def_origin to always return true.

 > Now on your Web server place nwhtmls and static on to you server

 > Under static/php/ locate login-db.php and edit the username and password to reflect your own sql server login

-> For easy installation of the data base onece you enter your login info in login-db.php the code will create a Database :nowires and it will create a table called Printer_tbl
+> For easy installation of the data base once you enter your login info in login-db.php the code will create a Database :nowires and it will create a table called Printer_tbl

-> Your web interface is now set up use view.php to add , delete or edit a printer.
+> Your web interface is now set up, use view.php to add, delete or edit a printer.

 ####Third Party LibraryOctoprint
 >GitHub Link: https://github.com/foosel/OctoPrint